 New Venture Catalyst

-Examination may take the form of traditional written exams, case hand-ins, evaluation of classroom participation, presentation of business plans and other projects, as well as review papers that summarise the state of the art in various areas of entrepreneurship research.
-Your knowledge and skills are evaluated both individually and in groups.
+Assessment in the programme also takes several forms, from traditional written exams to case studies, classroom participation, presentation of business plans and papers summarising the state of the art in entrepreneurship research.
+Your knowledge and skills will be evaluated both individually and in groups.

 Your acquired business savvy and entrepreneurial skills will give you a unique profile and edge in whatever you decide to do in the future.
 You may choose the path of a company founder to develop and grow your own firm, or work for the development of already established companies or organisations.
 As a company founder, you will launch and develop your own business idea, often together with others in an entrepreneurial team.
 Within already established companies and organisations you will work as a business developer, either by promoting your own entrepreneurial ideas or by being in charge of the company's collective business development activities.